-10The data stem from the National Accounts of the States (Federal Statistical Office).
+11The data stem from the National Accounts of the States (Federal Statistical Office).
 Those data are available from 1991 onwards only.
-Detailed data sources and definitions are given in table A.2 in the appendix.
+Detailed data sources and definitions are given in table A.1 in the appendix.
+The data for the empirical analysis are also available from the Journal's data archive.